 Aida fabric has a lower count because it is made with two threads grouped together for ease of stitching. [it would be good to illustrate with labels the two threads grouped together, just for clarification for dummies like me]

 Cross stitch projects are worked from a gridded pattern and can be used on any count fabric.
-The count of the fabric determines the size of the finished stitching if the stitcher counts and stitches over 2 threads.
+The count of the fabric determines the size of the finished stitching.
+If the stitcher counts and stitches over 2 threads.
 The finished stitching size is reduced by half if the stitcher counts and stitches over one fabric thread.

-Choosing Your Pattern!
+Choosing Your cross stitch Pattern!

 Fortunately, there are numerous patterns available that don’t feature kittens or equally saccharine subjects.
 There was a time when finding anything other was a challenge!